goblet/goblet/docs/source/topics.rst

 Run Locally
 ^^^^^^^^^^^

-Running your functions locally for testing and debugging is easy to do with goblet.
-First set a local param in the goblet class
+Running your functions locally for testing and debugging is easy to do with the goblet command `goblet local`.
+You can hit your functions endpoint at ``localhost:8080``.

+You can have a custom local name by seting the local param in the goblet class

 .. code:: python